Creating a security group

 - In the management console

-, go to the folder where you need to create a security group. - In the list of services, select Virtual Private Cloud.
+, select the folder where you need to create a security group. - Navigate to Virtual Private Cloud.

 - In the left-hand panel, select